Holtorf Medical Group

 Cancer treatments are known for being harsh on the body.
 Chemotherapy in particular can have a dramatic negative impact on gastrointestinal function.
 Certain medications used in chemo treatments are used with the intent to halt cell division in an attempt to limit cancer growth.
 Unfortunately, this also impedes regeneration and healing of the gut, which can lead to degradation of the intestinal barrier and subsequent leaky gut.

 Leaky gut has a significant impact on the body, which often leads to the development of even greater dysfunction and disease.
 Sadly, many are unaware that the medications they use on a regular basis may notably increase their risk of developing leaky gut.
 In some cases, certain medications and treatments are unavoidable.
 However, whenever possible, it is far better to utilize alternative gut-friendly treatments and medications to limit intestinal damage and reduce the risk of leaky gut.

 At Holtorf Medical Group, our physicians are trained to utilize cutting-edge testing and innovative treatments to uncover and address leaky gut syndrome.
-Additionally, our Certified Health and Nutrition Coach will work with you and your HMG physician to develop a diet that addresses your unique needs.
 Call us at 877-508-1177 to see how we can help you!